tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 Propagating your first orbit
 ****************************
-The following example is based on the `Keplerian satellite orbit example <_src_examples/notebooks/propagation/keplerian_satellite_orbit.html>`_.
+The following example is based on the :ref:`Keplerian satellite orbit example </_src_getting_started/_src_examples/tudatpy-examples/propagation/keplerian_satellite_orbit.ipynb>`.
 The goal is to numerically propagate a (quasi-)massless body (spacecraft) under the attraction of a central point-mass.
 Under this assumption, only the translational motion of this body is propagated, which follows a Keplerian orbit.

 Setting up the simulation